 The Macatawa Rainscaping program includes multiple components and various ways to participate.
 The MACC and partners will develop these components this summer and determine a timeline for when each will be available.

-We will host our first free volunteer training in April 2021.
-This training if for anyone ages 18 and up interested in conducting site assessments and making rainscaping recommendations for private homeowners.
-Part 1 of the training is a virtual classroom session where participants will learn about rainscaping practices and how to conduct a site assessment.
+The goal of volunteer training is to deploy volunteers in the field to complete site assessments for homeowners and provide recommendations for rainscaping practices.
+Training is available for anyone ages 18 and up.
+Training includes a classroom session where participants will learn about rainscaping practices and how to conduct a site assessment, including some hands-on practice.
 We’ll also provide background information about our watershed, stormwater and other general concepts.
 Part two is an outdoor session where participants will practice conducting site assessments.
-After training is complete, program graduates will be assigned site assessments as they are requested by homeowners.
+After training is complete, we will assign program graduates to conduct site assessments as homeowners request them.
 But don’t worry, your trainers will be available to provide support and answer any questions!
-The April 2021 training sessions are as follows:

-Homeowners can sign up to request a free site assessment and recommendations for rainscaping on their property.
-When available, you will be able to sign up online by filling out a brief survey about your property and goals.
-We will provide your responses to a volunteer who will arrange for a site visit to walk the property and discuss rainscaping.
-Within a couple weeks, the volunteer will provide a written summary and additional resources.
+Homeowners can sign up to request a free site assessment by filling out the form below.
+We will provide your responses to a volunteer (or project partner) who will schedule a site visit to walk the property and discuss rainscaping with you.
+Within a couple weeks, the volunteer will provide a written summary of recommendation and additional resources.
 MACC staff or other project partners will follow up to see if you want to implement any of the recommended practices.
-Through the current grant, cost-share funding will be available through June 2022 to help pay for rainscaping practices (half of the cost up to $300 per homeowner).
-Anyone interested in a site assessment now can request one from a program partner.
+Through the current grant, cost-share funding will be available through December 2022 to help pay for rainscaping practices (half of the cost up to $300 per homeowner).
 To request a site assessment, please fill out and submit the following form:

-We will offer an advanced training session for landscapers, land managers and others interested in learning more about installing and maintaining rainscaping practices.
-We are still developing program details, but we are modeling it after an 8-hour certification that is part of the LGROW Grand River Rainscaping.
-Green stormwater infrastructure professionals will lead the training that will include both a classroom and outdoor portion.
+On April 26, 2022, 1-5pm, we will hold an advanced training session for landscapers, land managers and others interested in learning more about installing and maintaining rainscaping practices.
+We modeled this program after an 8-hour certification held in 2019 as part of the LGROW Grand River Rainscaping proram.
+Green stormwater infrastructure professionals will lead the training that will include both a classroom and field portion.